-Hibernate.
-The act where bears spend the wintertime in closed space, usually in a cave.
-I use this analogy when people start feeling lazy to workout because it gets cold.
+Hibernate, where bears spend the winter in a dormant state.
+I use this analogy when people start feeling lazy to work out because it gets cold.
 “It’s too cold to exercise.”
-I get it.
-When it’s 40 degrees outside (that’s freezing for us Californians, hah), you just want to cuddle up in your blanket and drink coffee/hot cocoa/coffee/coffee.
+I get it and you want to cuddle up in your blanket and drink coffee/hot cocoa/coffee/coffee (did I say coffee?).

-Not staying active during the holiday season is dangerous because we have all the social events during these times.
-Company parties where there’s yummy, delicious desserts that you have been doing so good to avoid all year long.
-Friends get together party, where you spend hours and hours talking over alcoholic beverages.
-And notice how there’s little activity involved during these times.
-This is why a lot of people gain weight during these times.
+Not staying active this time of year is dangerous because we have all the social events coming up.
+Company parties where there are yummy, delicious desserts that you have been doing so well to avoid all year long.
+Friends get-together party, where you spend hours and hours talking over alcoholic beverages.
+Notice how there’s little activity involved during these times, just a bunch of bicep curls of your favorite alcoholic beverage.

 Cold = not wanting to move

-Even though this time of year is supposed to be all cheery and rainbows, but it can also be the most stressful time of the year.
-Hosting, getting ready for parties, figuring out your outfit for the party, buying presents, spending time with your family/in-laws, all these can be stressful.
-Rather than taking it out on the streets, use that towards exercising.
+With the glory of the happiest time of year, it can also be the most stressful time of the year.
+Hosting, getting ready for parties, figuring out your outfit for the party, buying presents, and spending time with your family/in-laws can be stressful.
+Why do you think there is so much road rage out there?